RFQ for Phase 1 of Green Line LRT Project released

 “Following extensive consultation with the market and alignment of all funding partners, the Green Line Board has approved a collaborative procurement strategy to build Phase 1 of the Green Line LRT project” said Don Fairbairn, Chair, Green Line Board.
 “The RFQ is a significant step towards delivering this important city-shaping project”.

-An important addition to the transit network in Calgary, Phase 1 will connect southeast Calgary to the downtown and into the existing LRT and four MAX BRT routes while building:
+An important addition to the transit network in Calgary, Phase 1 will connect southeast Calgary to the downtown and into the existing LRT and three MAX BRT routes while building:

 - 18 kms of LRT track